This is guest post by Charlotte Powell

-And then, of course, the focus on training shows a willingness to invest in employees that is bound to garner greater engagement and job satisfaction.
+And then, of course, the focus on training shows a willingness to invest in employees that are bound to garner greater engagement and job satisfaction.
 As we know, the effectiveness of sales training has been shown to improve employees’ satisfaction.

-More satisfied employees tend to stay in their jobs for longer, saving you the cost and hassle of recruiting, employing and on-boarding new hires, who can take months, if not years, to get up to speed.
+More satisfied employees tend to stay in their jobs for longer, saving you the cost and hassle of recruiting, employing, and on-boarding new hires, who can take months, if not years, to get up to speed.